noec764/erpnext/docs/dooks/stock/tools/quality-inspection.md

 <!-- add-breadcrumbs -->
 # Quality Inspection

-In Dooks, you can mark your incoming or outgoing products for Quality Inspection.
-To enable Dooks to perform this function, go to :
+In Dokie, you can mark your incoming or outgoing products for Quality Inspection.
+To enable Dokie to perform this function, go to :

 > Stock > Quality Inspection > New